 John was surprised to find such interest in the Mitcham and Almarine boats.
 Especiually as he was to return to the UK in retirement in 2014.
 It was possibly because I had always enjoyed them; and when I started the Old Speed Boats web site and Forum in 2000, I featured them with Albatross and Dowty.
 I had owned about three previously because they were small, fast, fun and could be skied behind.

 Alma Components was sold to an American company Hamlin Electronics in 1976.
-Hamlin had no interest in the boats in reality and sold off the moulds to Classic Moulds in Diss.
-They produced a few, but it is thought that they made the last boat in around 1979.
+Hamlin had no interest in the Seafire boats because they made bigger boats.

 I own two of Johns very rare Mitcham Spitfires.
 One with a UA water jet unit and the other with a 20HP outboard.
 Both go like scolded cats and lift out with the outboard is phenomenal.